 The antagonist of the movie Battle of Gods, Beerus, got slapped by Bulma.
 His response?
 Slap her back.
 Hard.

 Naruto has no problem with this considering he challenged Tsunade to a fight after she insults the Hokage, and mocks his dream of becoming the Next Hokage.
 Granted, he doesn't manage to defeat her, but in their rematch he wins her over, and manages to get a kiss on the forehead from her, because she admits that his dream of becoming Hokage will eventually become reality.

 Tobi also counts considering his fight with Konan, when he actually kills her at the end of it.

-And then there's Neji, who almost kills Hinata during their fight after, with some help from Naruto, she shakes off his Hannibal Lecture and fights him back.
+And then there's Neji, who almost kills Hinata during their fight after, with some help from Naruto, she shakes off his Breaking Speech and fights him back.